 Unfortunately, even with the second, you need to find some way to entice them.
 You need to have the things that all ecommerce sites need to have, and that’s great products, at great prices, presented in a great way.
 There are lots of merchants that allow for secure payments, so you’ll definitely need one of those too, if you expect people to fork over any cash.
 But, beyond that, you need to capture users and keep them on your website long enough for your products to take hold.

 Web store logos

 Take Space Goldman’s site.
 It’s the perfect example of give and take.
-They need to generate revenue by showcasing products modelled by an adorable husky.
+They need to generate revenue by showcasing products modeled by an adorable husky.
 This is the only function of the website.
 So, because of this, there’s an anchored scroll page that showcases the model in all her glory.
-And, at the bottom, there’s the contact buttons and options.
+And, at the bottom, there are the contact buttons and options.
 This site is a perfect example of simplicity and necessity, which follows the principle of user interaction design (UI) and usability.
 It gives the customer everything they need to know - evidence of the quality of the product, and a way to acquire it.
 So, even if you land up using a website builder with simple design, it’ll work out nicely for your ecommerce store.

 Image Source: spacegoldman.com